TriangleWebSolutions/taylored-audio/src/pages/index.md

   title: Let us design a space that works for you and your family.
   description: >-
-    With over 10 years of experience in mounting and installing TV's and sound systems, I come prepared with the knowledge and skill needed to complete your project to your satisfaction every time - guaranteed!
+    With over 10 years of experience in mounting and installing TV's and sound systems, we come prepared with the knowledge and skill needed to complete your project to your satisfaction every time - guaranteed!
 description: >-
   We provide custom installations for a variety of home theater and sound system